DataDog/integrations-core/openshift/README.md

 For instructions on how to install the Datadog Operator and `DatadogAgent` resource in OpenShift, see the [OpenShift installation guide][6].

-If the Operator has been deployed with Operator Lifecycle Manager (OLM), then the necessary default SCCs present in OpenShift are automatically associated with the `datadog-agent-scc` Service Account.
-The Datadog components can then be deployed with the `DatadogAgent` CustomResourceDefinition, referencing this Service Account on the Node Agent and Cluster Agent pods.
+If you deploy the Operator with Operator Lifecycle Manager (OLM), then the necessary default SCCs present in OpenShift are automatically associated with the `datadog-agent-scc` Service Account.
+You can then deploy the Datadog components with the `DatadogAgent` CustomResourceDefinition, referencing this Service Account on the Node Agent and Cluster Agent pods.

-See the [Distributions][15] page and the [Operator repo for more examples][17].
+See the [Distributions][15] page and the [Operator repo][17]  for more examples.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Helm" xxx -->

-The SCC can be created directly within your Datadog Agent's `values.yaml`.
+You can create the SCC directly within your Datadog Agent's `values.yaml`.
 Add the following block parameters under the `agents` and `clusterAgent` section to create their respective SCCs.

 ```yaml
 datadog: